"Can't you put that brain to better use?"

 7. Art and video games are one and the same

 Taken from the Smithsonian's web page.
+Yes this is a real exhibit! |

 When does the line get blurred between art and video games?
 The age old argument of what constitutes as art has been shoved onto video game territory for years now, and one official source may have a major opinion to express.
 That source?